rusiaaman/wcgw-vscode/README.md

 - Share terminal output with context
 - Add helpful instructions or descriptions for each share
 - Works with editor or terminal selections
+- **NEW**: Automatic detection and attachment to WCGW screen sessions
+- **NEW**: Polling mechanism to automatically connect to matching screen sessions
+- **NEW**: Custom terminal icons to distinguish WCGW screen terminals

 ## How to Use